BigSoftVideo/DOTE/sync-code.md

 - If you delete whole lines that have sync-codes attached, then those sync-codes will also be deleted.
 - Please note that edits to sync-codes are not tracked by the user interface in _DOTE_.
 For instance, if you move a sync-code to a different line or to another position on the timeline, then you cannot undo those actions with the standard shortcuts.
-However, sync-codes are tracked by Checkpoints and Autosaves, so if you revert to an earlier Checkpoint or Autosave, then the sync-codes will be restored as well.
+However, sync-codes are tracked by Checkpoints and Autobackups, so if you revert to an earlier Checkpoint or Autobackup, then the sync-codes will be restored as well.
 - Also note that copying a line in the editor which has a sync-code and pasting the line does not copy the sync-code to the new location.